-Alex Markham (SIIRSM), Managing Director, Access Testing Alex is a specialist in the testing and maintenance of all types of fall protection, fall arrest and suspended access equipment.
+Alex Mark fall (Sins) with Mariaging Director, Access resulting Alex is a specialist in the testing and maintenance of all types of fall protection, fall arrest and suspended access equipment.
 As Height Safety Product & Training Manager and Senior Height Safety Instructor at JSP Ltd, his skills and expertise in all aspects of working safely at height are an invaluable asset for PTSG.